From fat-shaming, skinny-shaming to pretty shaming, here are 5 types of body shaming you didn’t know you were committing.

-Fat shaming people do not make them want to be “healthier”.
+Fat-shaming people do not make them want to be “healthier”.
 It actually drives them to the opposite direction!
-It makes them feel sorry for themselves, indulge in emotional eating and gain more weight!
+It makes them feel sorry for themselves, indulges in emotional eating, and gains more weight!

 I bet you didn’t know that!

-It has been proven scientifically that victims of fat shaming eat more and then gain more weight because they they feel terrible from all the bullying.
-Women are usually the focus of fat shaming, the study suggests.
+It has been proven scientifically that victims of fat-shaming eat more and then gain more weight because they feel terrible from all the bullying.
+Women are usually the focus of fat-shaming, the study suggests.
 Health Line has an overview of the study you can read.

-Depression and eating disorders, sets in at this stage and of course a tendency for suicidal thoughts and when there is no early interventions, suicide becomes the only option they think about.
+Depression and eating disorders, sets in at this stage and of course a tendency for suicidal thoughts, and when there are no early interventions, suicide becomes the only option they think about.

 An interview with Josh Zimmerman, MD a general adult psychiatrist with a focus on treating patients with eating disorders at the Melrose Clinic reveals some very troubling trends and issues with the people he has worked with.
 You can read the interview on Health Partners to gain more insight.